kiba/Writings/atg/dramatis_personae.md

 ## Eli Berkovitz

 An Israeli-American industrialist and entrepreneur whose business interest lie in solar energy, electric cars, and space cargo delivery.
-Self-taught aerospace engineer with master degree in physics and economics.
+Self-taught aerospace engineer with master degrees in both physics and economic, he not only understood business, but also the engineering side as well.

 * DOB: July 13, 1970.
+* Gender: Male

+## Colonel Frank Cromwell

+A special operator in the United States Air Force, he has decade of experience in wide variety of environment, conducting special operations and highly sensitive missions against America's adversaries.
+He was tapped to lead the quick reaction force at Stargate Command after some unfortunate incidents inside the base.

+* DOB: September 8, 1955.
+* Gender: Male

+## Vincent Sinclair

+A renown hard science fiction author that accompanied Swift to the warehouse that housed the television set for the stargate reboot.
+His quirks and phobia are famous among fans, and he was known to engage in counter-productive OCD behaviors that caused him grief.

+* DOB: January 3, 1978.
 * Gender: Male